|

 They also celebrate Thanksgiving albeit on a completely different day.
 Let’s take a look at some other countries around the world that celebrate.

-I know there are also other places that celebrate it in a less official capacity.
+I know other places celebrate it in a less official capacity.
 I have a good friend who is from Azerbaijan and married to a Turk.
+She often talks about how back home they celebrated Thanksgiving as a day of thankfulness.

 It isn’t an official holiday there just as it isn’t an official holiday in Turkey.
 That doesn’t mean you can’t celebrate it though!